Thai Chinese: Religion

 First-generation Chinese immigrants were followers of Mahayana Buddhism, Confucianism and Taoism.
 Theravada Buddhism has since become the religion of many ethnic Chinese in Thailand, especially among assimilated Chinese.
 Many Chinese in Thailand commonly combine certain practices of Chinese folk religion with Theravada Buddhism due to the openness and tolerance of Buddhism.
 Major Chinese festivals such as Chinese New Year, Mid-Autumn Festival and Qingming are widely celebrated, especially in Bangkok, Phuket, and other parts of Thailand where there are large Chinese populations.
 There are several prominent Buddhist monks with Chinese ancestry like the well-known Buddhist reformer, Buddhadasa Bhikkhu and the former abbot of Wat Saket, Somdet Kiaw.

 The Peranakans in Phuket are noted for their nine-day vegetarian festival between September and October.
 During the festival period, devotees will abstain from meat and the Chinese mediums will perform mortification of the flesh to exhibit the power of the Deities, and the rites and rituals seen are devoted to the veneration of various Deities.
 Such idiosyncratic traditions were developed during the 19th century in Phuket by the local Chinese with influences from Thai culture.

 In the north, there is a small minority of Chinese Muslims known as Chin Ho.
 They are mainly the descendants of Hui people migrated from Yunnan, China.
 There are seven Chinese mosques in Chiang Mai.
 The best known is the Ban Ho Mosque.

+In addition, Thai Chinese also have some customs that are different from the mainland China, such as not eating beef, especially among elderly who worship Guanyin, etc.